Which is better — a keyboard or a pen?

 Why?

 Taking notes by hand leads to better memory recall.
-It sharpens our critical thinking and it gives us a better conceptual understanding of the material.
+It sharpens our critical thinking, and it gives us a better conceptual understanding of the material.
 In a paper published in the journal Psychological Science in April 2014, US researchers Pam Mueller and Daniel Oppenheimer argued that note-taking with a pen, rather than a laptop, gave students a better understanding of their subject.

-Finally, however, the biggest benefit of writing by hand is that it will put you in what scientist Barbara Oakley @barbaraoakley (she wrote the foreword to my book Your Happy First Draft) describes as a “diffuse” state of mind.
+Finally, however, the biggest benefit of writing by hand is that it will put you in what scientist Barbara Oakley (she wrote the foreword to my book Your Happy First Draft) describes as a “diffuse” state of mind.

-I think she’s right and for this reason, I’ve always eschewed software when I mindmapInstead, I use an artist’s notebook with a pencil.
-Mindmapping in this way puts me into a relaxed and meditative state of mind, which is perfect for thinking.
+I think she’s right, and for this reason, I’ve always eschewed software when I mindmapInstead, I use an artist’s notebook with a pencil.
+Mindmapping in this way puts me in a relaxed and meditative state of mind, which is perfect for thinking.
 (And, by the way, I like to walk when I’m thinking about what I need to write.
 Pen AND laptop are both imperfect tools for that task.
 Instead, I take my cellphone with me so I can easily dictate notes to myself.)

-On the advice of journalist and writer Clive Thompson, @pomeranian99, I’ve started using expensive Blackwing pencils as my pencil of choice.
+On the advice of journalist and writer Clive Thompson, I’ve started using expensive Blackwing pencils as my pencil of choice.
 Thompson argues that writing notes by hand is vastly superior to taking them on a computer.
 He also says that writing by hand works better for what he describes as “big picture thinking,” by which he means planning for articles or stories we want to write.

 Concludes Thompson: There’s no such thing as one perfect tool for writing.
 Instead, it’s important to define exactly what you’re trying to achieve.
 If you want to absorb information, a pencil is best.
 If you want to produce it, however, a keyboard should be your best friend.